flet-dev/website/docs/controls/menubar.md

 ### `clip_behavior`

 Whether to clip the content of this control or not.
-See [Container.clip_behavior](/docs/controls/container#clip_behavior) for possible values.
+Property value is [`ClipBehavior`](/docs/reference/types/clipbehavior) enum.

-Defaults to `ClipBehavior.NONE`.
+Defaults to `NONE`.

 ### `controls`